 43-02-03-30.1.
 LEAK AND SPILL CLEANUP.
 At no time shall any spill or leak be allowed to flow over, pool, or rest on the surface of the land or infiltrate the soil.
-Discharged fluids must be properly removed and may not be allowed to remain standing within or outside of diked areas.
+Discharged fluids must be properly removed and may not be allowed to remain standing within or outside of diked areas, although the remediation of such fluids may be allowed on-site if approved by the director.
 Operators must respond with appropriate resources to contain and clean up spills.